Resources

 By sharing the Be SMART message, you are helping to emphasize the importance of responsible gun ownership and secure gun storage.
 Ultimately, secure gun storage prevents kids from accessing guns.
 When we protect our kids from the dangers of gun violence, the whole community stands to benefit.

 Use the resources below to learn more about the Be SMART campaign and how you can help spread the Be SMART message.
-Watch the full campaign video; explore the Gunfire on School Grounds map and the #NotAnAccident map of unintentional child shootings; download and print the Be SMART handouts; and spread the word by sharing our Be SMART social media graphics.
+Watch the full campaign video; explore the Gunfire on School Grounds map and the #NotAnAccident map of unintentional shootings by children; download and print the Be SMART handouts; and spread the word by sharing our Be SMART social media graphics.

 Be SMART Handouts